Hunting the Nightmare BacteriaView film

 INDIAN NEWSCASTER: Bacteria carrying the gene that produces this NDM-1 enzyme are resistant to very powerful antibiotics.

 RAMANAN LAXMINARAYAN, V.P., Public Health Foundation of India: It absolutely was a bombshell.
-It was unexpected.
+It was─ it was unexpected.

 INDIAN NEWSCASTER: The Lancet infectious diseases journal found that NDM-1 enzyme in 11 different types of bacteria.